ccarabine/payrollapp/README.md

 The user will be prompted to select an option by typing the relevant numeral

-*Option 1* typed from the display payroll menu ( 1 Overall employees’ pay for week selected)
+*Option 1* typed from the display payroll menu (Overall employees’ pay for week selected)

 User will be prompted to enter the payroll week which must be before the current payroll week.